pessoa736/TIC-80-lua54/README.md

 - Support for importing `.lua` files located in the same directory as the cart under development.
 These files are bundled into the cart during the build process and compiled together into a single build.
 - Optional LuaRocks support for pure Lua modules: place rocks under `./rocks/share/lua/5.4` (relative to the current project) and they become available via `require`.
 If the LuaRocks pure-Lua runtime is present, `luarocks.loader` is auto-required.
 - Full respect for the original project: credits, MIT license, and base structure are preserved.
 Changes are minimal and isolated to enable Lua 5.4 and the unified build of Lua scripts.
+- Text project save/load (.lua and other text script formats) is enabled in all builds (no PRO required in this fork).

 ### LuaRocks Integration (Fork Feature)